scorchinbeans/Python-ircbots/README.md

 None of the products herein
 may be licensed or distributed to bill gates, or donald trump.
-And not for north korean, or iranian usage.
+All parties not included in this disclaimer may use this code.

 All restrictions are effective only after amendment, and not